peteash10/art.peteashton.com/_posts/2014-11-14-BOM-Fellowship.md

 Being a BOM Fellow was incredibly important to my development as an artist, giving me the space and, more importantly, permission to push myself into interesting areas.
 It is incredibly doubtful I would be where I am now without BOM.

-Many of my activities in this period were developed and housed at BOM, but Fellow-specific projects included:
+Many of my activities during 2015-17 were developed and housed at BOM, but Fellowship-specific projects included:

 - BOM Fellows exhibition March 2015 featuring [Sitting Instagram](http://art.peteashton.com/sitting-in-stagram/).
 - BOM Awards - mentoring a final year BCU student through their exhibition.